eziodeyk/OR-ML-survey/README.md

 #### Machine Learning to Balance the Load in Parallel Branch-and-Bound (pending)

 #### Learning to Branch in Mixed Integer Programming
 Elias B. Khalil et al. 2014. nips.
+SVM-rank
 ***a on-the-fly, data-driven design of variable selection strategy***:
 > using a small number of search nodes to approach the good performance of SB
 > maintaining a low computation footprint